QuantEcon/lecture-source-py/source/rst/odu.rst

 the concept of IID (identically and independently distributed) random variables and to  Bayesian updating.

-In the McCall model, an unemployed worker decides when to accept a permanent position at a specified wage, given
+In the McCall model, an unemployed worker decides when to accept a permanent job at a specific fixed wage, given

 -  his or her discount factor
 -  the level of unemployment compensation